sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/script_ref/script_ref_execution_model_filter_graph.rst

     is part of the filter graph only if there is a path that connects it with the final clip returned by the script.

+In Avisynth+ you can use two debug filters, with which the filter graph can be visualized.
+See :ref:`filter graph helpers <syntax_debug_filtergraph>`.

 An example of a filter graph
 ----------------------------